 Some of the uses of Type 1 (18.2MΩ) Ultrapure Water produced from this technology are:

 Our high-quality water systems are manufactured in the UK to the most demanding Standards.
 We hold all spare parts and consumables for local delivery.
 Our national team of expert water engineers can carry out routine servicing and maintenance.
 Complete turnkey packages for installation, commissioning and on-going service are available here.

-In the Triple Red Water Technology range, there are a number of systems which provide Ultrapure water and the choice depends whether you require any other water grades in your laboratory.
+In the Avidity Science Water Technology range, there are a number of systems which provide Ultrapure water and the choice depends whether you require any other water grades in your laboratory.